 Invest in Share Certificates

 Use your extra cash to invest in share certificates.
 Depending on how much you can invest, or are willing to invest, you can make quite a bit of money in the long run.
 These shares earn interest as they mature, but you have to wait for them to finish maturing before you cash in.
 That can take anywhere from 91 days to 5 years.
 Naturally, the longer you wait and the more you invest, the higher the dividends.

 If you plan on sending your children to college, start saving now.
 Consider a 529 account, legally known as "qualified tuition plans."
 There are two types of plans: pre-paid tuition plans and college savings plans.
 These plans are sponsored by states or state agencies and all states sponsor at least one type of plan.
 In addition to saving for college, these plans come with some tax benefits - they are not subject to federal tax, and in most cases, state tax.

 You can use this money to invest in your home.
 You won't be able to pay for the big things (that's what your financial goals savings account is for), but you'll be able to paint a few rooms, replace a sink, or spruce up your yard.
 These little things add to the value of your home.

 Need more incentive to save?

 Compete against a friend.
 Set goals and incentives for reaching those goals.
 Involve your family.

-If you need something more concrete, you can sign up to be a part of America Saves Week, which runs February 22-27, 2016.
+You can also sign up to be a part of America Saves Week, which runs February 26-March 3, 2018.
 It offers a community of individuals that encourage and support each other to set a goal, make a plan, and save.
 They also offer resources and tips to help you reach your savings goals.